EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 ## Data exploration

-Iimport from NumPy, Pandas, MatplotLib, Seaborn and Scikit-learn
+Import from NumPy, Pandas, MatplotLib, Seaborn and Scikit-learn

 ```
 import numpy as np